matheuscorrea/github-templates/.github/ISSUE_TEMPLATE/SINGLE_TASK.md

 ---
 name: "\U0001F6E0 Single Task"
-about: "A task that isn"t part of a feature \U0001F3AF!"
+about: "A task that isn't part of a feature \U0001F3AF!"
 title: "[S-TASK]: "
 labels: "single-task"